aimaneharrak/apollo_nextjs/README.md

 > Be careful to use a compatible version of the package @nextui-org/react (the one in package.json for example)

-If you have pnpm correctly installed globalled, it is pretty straightforward:
+If you have pnpm correctly installed globally, it is pretty straightforward:

 1 - `pnpm install`
 2 - `pnpm dev` -> http://localhost:3000/ by default for nextjs

 > This is not done in TypeScript, but this may change.